sabdulmajid/Web-Server-CPP/README.md

   - Supports different HTTP methods and status codes
   - Supports FTP, SMTP & HTTPS
   - Supports user authentication

+## Example uses of this server
+  - **Hosting a personal website**: This web server can be used to host a personal website.
+You can use it to share your thoughts, photos, and videos with the world.
+  - **Creating a web application**: This web server can be used to create a web application.
+You can use it to build a variety of applications, such as a blog, a forum, or an online store.
+  - **Running a test server**: This web server can be used to run a test server.
+You can use it to test your web applications before you deploy them to a production server.
+  - **Providing file sharing**: This web server can be used to provide file sharing.
+You can use it to share files with friends, family, or colleagues.
+  - **Hosting a game server**: This web server can be used to host a game server.
+You can use it to host multiplayer games, such as Minecraft or Counter-Strike.

 ## Requirements
   - C++ compiler